Dedi Kusnandar

-Dedi Kusnandar or Dado (born 23 July 1991) is an Indonesian professional footballer who plays as a midfielder for Super League club Bhayangkara, on loan from Persib Bandung.
+Dedi Kusnandar or Dado (born 23 July 1991) is an Indonesian professional footballer who plays as a midfielder for Super League club Persib Bandung.

 Club career

 Dedi start his club career playing with Pelita Jaya FC in 2008, before moving to Arema Cronus F.C. in 2012.
 He then played with Persebaya ISL (Bhayangkara) for two years before moving to Persib Bandung in 2014.
 In 2016, he played in the Malaysian Premier League for Sabah FA before returned to Persib Bandung for the 2017 edition.

 International career

 He made his international debut on 15 May 2014, in a 1–1 draw against Dominican Republic.